cysouw/diathesis/text/c07_participle.md

 b.
 Der Zug ist verspätet.
 :::

-Second, verbs with an accusative argument regularly allow for both a *haben* and a *sein* construction, although with a change in role-marking.
-Typically, verbs with an accusative take *haben + Partizip* without any role-marking changes (see [@sec:participles-haben-transitive-perfect], exceptions in [@sec:participles-sein-transitive-perfect]).
+Second, transitive verbs with an accusative argument regularly allow for both a *haben* and a *sein* construction, although with a change in role-marking.
+So, the same verbal stem regularly occurs with both constructions, though with different diatheses.
+Typically, transitive verbs with an accusative take *haben + Partizip* without any role-marking changes (see [@sec:participles-haben-transitive-perfect], exceptions in [@sec:participles-sein-transitive-perfect]).
 In contrast, a passive-like diathesis is induced when used with *sein + Partizip*, either a *Zustandspassiv*, like with *schreiben* 'to write' [@next], see [@sec:participles-sein-zustandspassiv], or an *Erlebnispassiv*, like with *verärgern* 'to displease' [@nnext], see [@sec:participles-sein-conversive].
 There are only very few exceptions that do not allow this diathesis, like *feiern* 'to celebrate' [@nnnext].

 ::: ex
 - Er schreibt das Buch. \